syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 {% endtabs %}

-Essential Edit allows you to set a pause at some specified location in the EditControl by using the Break Points feature.
+Allows you to set a pause at some specified location in the EditControl by using the `BreakPoint` feature.
 This is done by combining the Line Background and Custom Indicator features.
 IndicatorMarginClick event can be handled to insert a break point.

 {% tabs %}